Program Director: Monica White

 SWK 261.
 Social Welfare Needs of Vulnerable Populations:Exploring Helping Role from Social Work Perspective.
 3 credits.
 FA, SP

 How do people become vulnerable?
-Is social welfare a private issues or a public concern?
+Is social welfare a private issue or a public concern?
 How are the needs of the vulnerable identified and addressed?
-This survey course identifies several social welfare issues such as poverty, homelessness, family neglect and abuse, mental health, health care and criminal justice.
+This course identifies several social welfare issues such as poverty, homelessness, family neglect and abuse, mental health, health care and criminal justice.
 All of these areas are inherently complex revealing issues of social justice.
 Through study of research, exploration of cultural, personal and religious values this course examines how Social Work, like many disciplines works to assist, amend or alleviate the vulnerability of individuals, families and communities.
 CO: COM 101.

 Why do people behave as they do?
 Is it genetics, psychological conditioning, or influences from the social environment?
 This course provides foundational knowledge and skills to examine human behavior across the lifespan from the biological, psychological, sociological, spiritual, and cultural theoretical/developmental perspectives.
 It is a cross-disciplinary, intersectional approach to understanding human behavior.
-Focus is on translational action research.

 SWK 289.
 Self-Care for the Helping Professions.
 1 credit.
 FA, SP

 This course provides students the opportunity to practice the Ignatian value of cura personalis by caring for the whole person.
 As an integrative, multi-modal approach that borrows from several theories and practices such as the spiritual exercises, yoga, breath-work, compassion fatigue and stress- management the students will explore the relationship between the mind and body to strengthen the emotional spirit.
 Self-care is an important practice management tool and as such students will develop self-care strategies to use while in the practice setting to enhance professional resilience.
 This course may be repeated once.
+This course is offered Satisfactory/Unsatisfactory only.

 SWK 298.
 Economics, Policy and Social Welfare.
 3 credits.
 SP